 Additionally, Bursa Malaysia, in collaboration with the Institute of Corporate Directors Malaysia (ICDM) and WTW, has launched the Malaysian Board & Senior Management Remuneration Practices Report.
-This report analyses data from 176 of Malaysia's top 300 PLCs, aiming to understand prevailing industry practices, remuneration levels and the quality of disclosure.
-The report is publicly accessible on Bursa Sustain.
+Additionally, collaborative efforts will persist as the Exchange works closely with key capital market This report analyses data from 176 of Malaysia's top 300 PLCs, aiming to understand prevailing stakeholders, including the SC the Institutional Investors Council Malaysia, the Minority Shareholder industry practices, remuneration levels and the quality of disclosure.
+The report is publicly accessible Watch Group (MSWG), and the ICDM.
+Together, these partnerships aim to boost the standards of CG and sustainability practices within the PLC community. on Bursa Sustain.